jeffgdotorg/netbox-zero-to-hero/README.md

 - The network team has been handed a new project to deploy a branch office network in the new location in Brisbane, Australia.
 The corporate standard branch office design consists of a WAN Router, an Access Switch and Wireless Access Points
 - Susan and Eric are going to use NetBox every step of the way to help deliver the project on time and also to power some network automation to get the devices configured error free (this has long been a problem for them with new sites taking hours and even days to stand up!)

-So, with that said, lets dive in!
+So, with that said, let's dive in!

 ## Modules